ethercreative/simplemap/README.md

 ## Changelog

+### 1.6.1
+- Added fix for slightly major bug in 1.6.0 that meant any non-translatable fields would stop displaying old data. #44

 ### 1.6.0
 - Added alternative Server API key setting #38
 - Fix maps not saving because of troubles with dots and commas #41 - @Zae